PrabhudevBengaluruKumar/PrabhudevBengaluruKumar/README.md

 💞️ I’m looking to collaborate on Deep learning, Machine learning, Natural language processing projects

-📫 You can reach me on LinkedIn [Prabhudev Bengaluru Kumar](https://www.linkedin.com/in/prabhudev-bengaluru-kumar/)
+📫 You can reach me on LinkedIn [Prabhudev Bengaluru Kumar](https://www.linkedin.com/in/prabhudev-bengaluru-kumar/) or at prabhudevbengalurukumar@gmail.com
 <!--             👀 I’m interested in ... -->
 <!---
 PrabhudevBengaluruKumar/PrabhudevBengaluruKumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.